7 September 2016

 Weaponised shields of the Ming Dynasty

-Throughout the long history of Ming Dynasty, Chinese had developed various types of combination weapons, and shield was no exception.
-Unlike most other Ming combination weapons which are often gimmicky and impractical, These shields are somewhat more practical and saw limited field use, although they were still far from the most common equipment on the battlefield.
+Throughout the long history of Ming Dynasty, the Chinese had developed all kinds of combination weapons, and shield was no exception.
+Unlike most other Ming combination weapons which are often gimmicky and impractical, These shields were somewhat more practical and saw limited field use, although they were still far from the most common equipment on the battlefield.

 Shen Xing Po Zhen Meng Huo Dao Pai (神行破陣猛火刀牌, lit.
 'Marvelous travelling, formation breaking, raging fire blade shield')